 Does PornHelp endorse a particular method of stopping a porn use problem?

-Only this: we believe that connecting with another human being who listens to, understands, and empathizes with your struggle with porn, and who can help you find a way forward, is an important part of quitting.
+Only this: we believe that connecting one-on-one with another human being who listens to, understands, and empathizes with your struggle with porn, and who can support you in finding a way forward, is an important part of quitting.
 Other than that, no, we don't endorse any particular method.
 We started PornHelp to make sure you know that you are not alone, and that there is a way to quit that will work for you.
 Does PornHelp endorse specific pornography treatment providers?

-No. We provide unbiased information (and hopefully someday a hotline) to explain the range of options that may help a person stop using pornography.
-Treatment providers are listed here as a service to you after we have confirmed that they have some focus or specialty in addressing problem pornography use.
-But, we do not specifically endorse any of them and cannot vouch for the quality or effectiveness of the treatment they provide.
+No. We provide unbiased information to explain the range of options that may help a person stop using pornography.
+We use our experience to identify treatment providers who have a focus or specialty in addressing problem pornography use.
+But, we do not specifically endorse any of those providers and we cannot vouch for the quality or effectiveness of the treatment they provide.

 Is PornHelp only helpful for pornography addicts?

-No. This site is for anyone who wants to stop using porn and wants to understand the options for getting started.
-It is also for loved ones of people who need help quitting porn.
+No. This site is for anyone with an interest in how to stop using porn (or any other unwanted, screen-based behavior) and wants to understand the options for getting started.
+That includes porn users and loved ones of people who need help quitting porn.
 Whether it is accurate to characterize your pornography use as an addiction, a compulsion, a bad habit, or something else entirely, if you want to stop, you'll find information here to help get started.

 I've heard pornography addiction isn't real.
 Is that true?

-In our personal experience, the patterns and consequences of a pornography use problem look and feel identical to any other addiction.
+In our experience, the patterns and consequences of a pornography use problem look and feel identical to any other addiction.
+In 2018, the World Health Organization identified Compulsive Sexual Behavior Disorder as an "impulse control disorder" with symptoms many would recognize as akin to what's commonly referred to as "addiction."
 But, really, right now it doesn't matter whether it's scientifically or medically accurate to call problem porn use an "addiction."
 If you have decided you want to stop using porn - whether it's because it's hurting you, your life, your sense of self, your relationships, your spirituality, or something else entirely - that's all that matters.
 We're here to help you stop using porn, whatever your reasons, and whatever label someone else might put on it.

 Why do so many of the resources found on PornHelp talk about "sex addiction" if my problem is porn, not sex?

 "Sex addiction" is a broad (in our view, over-broad) term that covers lots of different compulsive or out-of-control sexual behaviors.
-Problem pornography use has been lumped into that broad category.
-Our advice: don't worry about whether you qualify as a "sex addict" (or any other kind of "addict," for that matter).
-What's important is that you want to stop using porn, and the resources listed on PornHelp specializing in "sex addiction" might be able to help with that.
+Problem pornography use has, for now, been lumped into that broad category.
+Our advice: don't worry about whether you qualify as a "sex addict" or, for that matter, any other kind of "addict."
+What's important is that you want to stop using porn, and the resources offered on PornHelp that deal with "sex addiction" might be able to help with that.

-No. We are not therapists or counselors.
-We do not and will not dispense medical or psychological advice or counseling.
-We are just here to help you take the first step on the path to quitting porn by giving you the best, most up-to-date, information we can about your options, so that you can take that first step with good information in hand.
+No. We are not doctors, therapists, or mental health counselors.
+We do not and will not dispense medical or mental health advice or treatment.
+We limit ourselves to a single mission: to give you the information and personal guidance you need to take the first step on the path to quitting porn.